MOLAorg/mola_lidar_odometry/docs/mola_lo_pipelines.rst

 Most :ref:`parts <mola-internal-arch>` of the MOLA-LO system are **configured dynamically** from a YAML file.
 Basically, the whole design about how many **local map layers** exist, the pointcloud **processing pipelines**, **ICP matchers and optimizers**, etc. can be changed from this YAML file, without the need to touch the code or recompile.
+Users can design new systems by learning how to modify the provided pipeline files.

-The best way to understand the different parts of this file is to :ref:`browse the default pipeline <mola_3d_default_pipeline>` provided for 3D LiDARs, and the rest of provided alternative pipelines.
+The best way to understand the different parts of this file is to browse the YAML file of :ref:`the default pipeline <mola_3d_default_pipeline>` provided for 3D LiDARs.
 Most of the times, comments in the YAML are self-explanatory.
-In case of doubts, do not hesitate in opening an issue to ask.
+In case of doubts, do not hesitate in `opening an issue <https://github.com/MOLAorg/mola/issues>` to ask.

 .. note::